The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

 - At the Examiner’s indication to start at which point timing will begin, bring the Test Weight from the Start Circle to the Load Circle.

-- The Examiner will then five the hoist and swing signal and this will indicate that you should then hoist and swing to place the Test Weight on the ground in the Start Circle.
+- The Examiner will then give the hoist and swing signal and this will indicate that you should then hoist and swing to place the Test Weight on the ground in the Start Circle.

 - Points will be deducted for the following:

-- Hitting any part of the course.
+- Hitting any part of the course

 TASK 3: NEGOTIATE ZIGZAG CORRIDOR WITH LOAD: